AdobeDocs/workfront.en/help/administration-and-setup/the-new-workfront-experience/what's-new-in-the-new-design.md

 ### Areas removed from the Users page

-The Users page is now available in `the new Adobe Workfront experience`.
+The Users page is now available in the new Adobe Workfront experience.

 The following tabs have been removed from the Users page: